stgoos/wp-plugin-customisations/README.md

 # WordPress plugin: YOP POLL
 Custom code for the YOP POLL plugin for WordPress.

-Find more about the plugin itself on https://yop-poll.com/
+Find more about the plugin itself on: https://yop-poll.com/

 + Change the default answer for text-slider questions